kumahq/kuma/docs/madr/decisions/046-grpc-probes.md

 - include the port as part of the underlying HTTP `Host` header
 - include the `service` as part of gRPC message body

-A pod can have multiple containers with each defines multiple and different probes, the worst case is a pod has all different types of probes with many probes for each type.
+A pod can have multiple containers with each defineing multiple and different probes, the worst case is a pod has all the different types of probes with many probes for each type.

 The key design goal is to solve these two problems: